-a) You cannot register or enrol for modules which exceed the study restrictions set out in Section D2.
+a) You cannot register or enrol for modules that exceed study restrictions as set out in Section D2.

-Version number: 1.1 Approved by: Delegate, Director Academic Services Effective from: 1 August 2023 Date for review: March 2024
+Version number: 1.0 Approved by: Delegate, Director Academic Services Effective from: 1 August 2024 Date for review: March 2025 a) You cannot register or enrol on a new qualification or module while you are suspended or temporarily expelled from The Open University under the provisions of the Code of Practice for Student Discipline.